lxw3yProducts/lxwy/README.md

 # 	• Which nitro do i get?
 Nitro Classic or Nitro Premium?
 ## Both.

+# • Why does it keep closing?
+## The reason, is cause you might put in a invalid number or it stopped generating.

 # 	If you have any question let me know!
 ##